FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 Python interpreter.
 These type of commands are called as magic commands.

 Also note that, the =%hist= itself is a command and is displayed as the most recent command.
-We should not that anything we type in is stored as history, irrespective of whether it is command or an error or IPython magic command.
+We should note that anything we type in is stored as history, irrespective of whether it is command or an error or IPython magic command.

 If we want only the recent 5 commands to be displayed, we pass the number as an argument